Trusts & Scholarships

 Through the generosity of Alumni, in particular, the College is extremely fortunate in having extensive funds to distribute to its students annually in order to support them in academic and social activities that contribute to the overall "Student Experience".

-- The Ann Boynton Memorial Fund: This premier fund was established by the family of a former student to provide for an annual prize(s) of up to £250 for the student(s) who has maintained good academic progress whilst contributing widely to College activities, particularly to the caring and welfare of others.
+- The Ann Boynton Memorial Fund: This premier fund was established by the family of a former student to provide for an annual prize(s) of up to £300 each for the student(s) who has maintained good academic progress whilst contributing widely to College activities, particularly to the caring and welfare of others.

 - Discretionary Fund: Composed of regular and specific donations by College Alumni to the University Development Funds, to be used for the benefit of the College and its students.